Community is not clubs

 Citizenship is for everyone

-It’s time to take back the internet as a community.
+It’s time to take back the internet as a common resource as a community.
 As citizens of this shared global resource we have the right and responsibility to advocate for and create spaces that represent and respect our true diversity.
 In a world that is increasingly divided showing we can manage shared resources ethically has never been more important- or harder to do.

 If we can’t create multigenerational, multicultural, & multigendered communities together online how can we ever hope to do so in our cities and streets?

 We have the right to vote with our heads, hearts and hands for the kind of world we want to be part of on or offline-that is the beautiful difficult wonder that is citizenship.
-We can contribute to closed cliques and clubs or constantly do the work of asking how we can be good citizens if we exclude our neighbours.
+We can contribute to closed cliques and clubs that threaten to become violent mobs or constantly do the work of asking how we can be good citizens if we exclude our neighbours.
 When we use our time to vote for another network like Facebook or Ello we help segregate the internet a little more by choosing a tiny minority to profit from all of us.

 As citizens we can write the terms of use, choose our platform and build our interfaces, we can decide to invest our profits into each other and our local communities, we can use our collective skills to create a common resource, we are responsible for being inclusive, hate-free, ad-free and awesome.

-We need thinkers, dreamers and makers of all abilities and ages to create a new community model that is diverse from the beginning.
-Elders, parents, adults, young people you are invited to become citizens and founders.
-Bring your ideas and skills to OMHG, help build our spaces, write our terms, lay a legal foundation, develop our democratic process and show that community is indeed possible.
+We need thinkers, dreamers and makers of all abilities and ages to create new community models that are diverse and cooperative from the beginning.
+Elders, parents, adults, young people are invited to become citizens and founders.
+Bring your ideas and skills to OMHG, help build our spaces, write our terms, lay a foundation, develop our democratic process and show that community is indeed possible.
 OMHG needs more variety in gender, ethnicity, age, talent, culture, and perspectives all willing to share a common space and some simple principles that we work on together.

 So before You Sign Up for Ello…